-The role of the Office of the Pay Equity Commissioner at the Canadian Human Rights Commission is to administer and enforce the Pay Equity Act in federally regulated organizations.
-As part of this role, the Pay Equity Commissioner’s office provides guidance to employers, bargaining agents and employees in a variety of ways as they implement pay equity in their workplaces.
+The role of the Pay Equity Unit at the Canadian Human Rights Commission is to administer and enforce the Pay Equity Act in federally regulated organizations.
+As part of this role, the Pay Equity Unit provides guidance to employers, bargaining agents and employees in a variety of ways as they implement pay equity in their workplaces.
 This work includes:

 - Responding to questions about pay equity;